katriendg/aio-cert-manager/README.md

 ./deploy/4-a-2-aio-cert-secondary-cli.sh
 ```

-### Sample use of Self-signed Root, Intermediate CA, *trust-manager* and `cmctl` for certificate renewal
+### Sample using Self-signed Root, Intermediate CA, Key Vault, *trust-manager* and `cmctl` for certificate renewal

-In this example the aim is to walk through all the steps that are required to leverage a Root CA and an Intermediate CA. The latter is the one used by the cluster for issuing server certificates by `cert-manager`.
+In this example the aim is to walk through all the steps that are required to leverage a Root CA and an Intermediate CA, and roll these over.
+The intermediate CA is the one used by the cluster for issuing server certificates by `cert-manager`.
 Although the sample here is leveraging self-signed certificates, it shows a potential flow with certificates delivered by a PKI for production.

-This sample can be used as a learning experiment to understand the concepts of Root and Intermediate CAs and leaf certificates, certificate chains, trust bundles and chain verification.
+This sample can be used as a learning experiment to understand the concepts of Root and Intermediate CAs, leaf certificates, certificate chains, trust bundles and chain verification.
 The Root CA is valid for 365 days, the Intermediate CA is valid for 91 days where we assume the Intermediate CA would need to be rolled over every 3 months.
 The rollover needs to happen before the 3 month period is reached.

-> Note: this example does not deploy OPC UA Broker because of a bug in server chain and trust bundle validation.
-We will add the OPC UA Broker to the flow once the bug is solved in the AIO Preview.

 For this sample use the following: